 Glynwood’s campus and farm occupy 225 acres of land in Putnam County, NY, on the unceded territory of the Munsee Lenape peoples--or Lenapehoking, the Lenape homeland.
 Our employees and program participants work and live across the region on the traditional lands of the Mohican and Munsee Lenape people.
-We recognize the living descendants of the Lenape, and commit to building an ongoing relationship with them to find ways to lessen the ongoing trauma of colonialism.
-Read more about the long and robust history of this region here.
+We recognize the living descendants of the Munsee Lenape and commit ourselves to uplifting and resourcing the leadership of Indigenous people and people of color to work towards a more equitable food system.
+Read our full land acknowledgement here.

 Upon Mrs. Perkins’ death in 1993, her family preserved the property and made it a center dedicated to conservation and community stewardship.
 With help from Open Space Institute and its Open Space Conservancy and funding from the Lila Acheson and DeWitt Wallace Fund, 1,700 acres of forested uplands became part of Fahnestock State Park.
 The 225-acre core is now Glynwood.
 The Perkins family created an endowment to help maintain our facilities, which include a convening center, administrative offices and accommodations for retreats and events, all situated on a teaching farm for apprentices in-residence.

 In 2017, Glynwood celebrated its 20th anniversary as a nonprofit organization.
 Our expanded mission and programs continue the legacy of our founders and bolster the region’s health, prosperity and cultural vibrancy.